mariodim/ml_mobile_dataset/README.md

 ### Getting Started

-## Multivariate time series prediction of cellular traffic via Machine Learning
+## Multivariate Time Series characterization and forecasting of VoIP traffic in real mobile networks

-We describe all the steps needed to build an original real-world dataset used to perform the so-called "Multivariate time series prediction" through Machine Learning techniques.
+We release an original real-world dataset used to perform the so-called "Multivariate time series prediction" possible both via statistical techniques (e.g. VAR) and Machine/Deep Learning (ML/DL) techniques.
 The dataset contains several features of cellular traffic organized into time series.
-The goal is to exploit Machine Learning to predict the future behavior of a feature based on the past value of the feature itself and on the past values of other features.
+The goal is to exploit statistical and learning-based techniques to predict the future behavior of a given feature.
+The reference paper for this dataset is "Multivariate Time Series characterization and forecasting of VoIP traffic in real mobile networks", by M. Di Mauro et al., published on IEEE Transactions on Network and Service Management (available here:) and also available on ArXiv here:

 ## Cellular Traffic collection in a real environment